 Caramel pecan sticky buns are a cinnamon roll coated in a sticky, sweet glaze.
 They are typically made with butter, sugar, and pecans.
-These buns originated in the United States and are popular in the southern states and are often served as breakfast or dessert!
+These buns originated in the United States and are popular in the southern states.
+They are often served as breakfast or dessert!

 What sets these slow cooker sticky buns apart is the addition of a layer of gooey, sweet caramel.
 This sticky topping is made with heavy cream, butter, sugar, corn syrup, and pecans.
 The result is a super soft, fluffy bun that is coated in a rich, sticky glaze.

-While traditionally baked in the oven, the slow cooker helps to cook the buns evenly and prevent them from drying out.
+While traditionally baked in the oven, the slow cooker helps cook the buns evenly and prevents drying.
 Plus, who doesn't love waking up to the smell of fresh-baked sticky buns?

 Why You'll Love This Recipe